-West Central Michigan Research and Extension Center to host field day
+West Central Michigan Research and Extension Center hosts field day

-New AgBioResearch center in Hart, Michigan will host a field day to discuss future and ongoing research on October 19
+New AgBioResearch center in Hart, Michigan hosts field day to discuss future and ongoing research

-Michigan State University and the new West Central Michigan Research and Extension Center will host an AgBioResearch and MSU Extension Field Day from noon to 3:30 p.m. on Oct.
+Michigan State University and the new West Central Michigan Research and Extension Center hosted an AgBioResearch and MSU Extension Field Day from noon to 3:30 p.m. on Oct.
 19.

-The field day will allow the West Central Michigan Research and Extension Center to showcase its new facilities, ongoing research projects related to tree fruit, and future planting and research plans.
+The field day allowed the West Central Michigan Research and Extension Center to showcase its new facilities, ongoing research projects related to tree fruit, and future planting and research plans.

 In August of 2021, MSU and West Central Michigan Horticultural Research Inc., a nonprofit organization created to develop a research center to support the agricultural systems in Oceana, Mason and Newaygo Counties, opened the research and extension center focused on tree fruit agriculture in Hart, Michigan.

-Attendees of the field day are eligible to earn four (4) Michigan Department of Agriculture and Rural Development Certified Pesticide Applicator credits and three (3) Certified Crop Advisor (CCA) credits.
+Attendees of the field day were eligible to earn four (4) Michigan Department of Agriculture and Rural Development Certified Pesticide Applicator credits and three (3) Certified Crop Advisor (CCA) credits.

-The field day will provide the first opportunity for guests to learn more about the research being done at the center as well as the many benefits the center will provide for the residents of the region.
+The field day was the first opportunity for guests to learn more about the research being done at the center as well as the many benefits the center will provide for the residents of the region.

-The MSU AgBioResearch and Extension Field Day will feature:
+The MSU AgBioResearch and Extension Field Day featured: